DecentralizedDerivatives/MineableOracle/InDepthOverview.md

 Within the context of Ethereum, oracles can be thought of as authoritative sources of off-chain data.
 These data points allow smart contracts to receive and condition executional instructions using extrinsic information.
 This is highly useful for a wide-array of derivative scenarios.

-As PoWO is a contract mechanism that allows oracle data to be derived in a comeptitive, decentralized manner - we envision a wide array of use cases for this product.
+As PoWO is a contract mechanism that allows oracle data to be derived in a competitive, decentralized manner - we envision a wide array of use cases for this product.
 Namely:
 1. <b>Exchange-rate data:</b> interval based exchange-rate values may be used to create trustless financial derivatives
 2. <b>Weather data logs:</b> for example, we may calculate insurance premium calculation based on a weather forecast
 3. <b>Static/pseudo-static data:</b> logging and indexing various identifiers, country codes, currency codes